Executive compensation in the United States: Defense

 Though burdensome government regulation of corporate raiders and new entrants in industry distorts the free market in America (Murphy believes), we can be sure that "if CEOs and other members of upper management make incredibly high earnings year after year, it must be that the shareholders find their services worth the expense.
 In some cases it may take the outside analyst some effort to discover how, but we shouldn't doubt that the shareholders are careful with their money."

-David M. Mason, writing for the Heritage Foundation, states "existing tax law encourages an excessive focus on executive bonuses.
+David M. Mason, writing for The Heritage Foundation, stated in July 2009 that, "existing tax law encourages an excessive focus on executive bonuses.
 Additional government intervention will imbalance corporate governance ..."

 Edward E Lawler III, writing in Chief Executive journal, notes that a blanket cap on pay might do away with incentive pay and whatever performance benefits it provides, since executives would then be strongly incentivized to insist their pay be the maximum and the incentive pay of bonuses and stock options is by definition variable and uncertain.

 A study by University of Florida researchers found that highly paid CEOs improve company profitability as opposed to executives making less for similar jobs.

 A 2011 study by several Brock University professors of business found the market "may have overreacted" to the initial investigation announcements of backdating of options, and a "media bias" towards bad rather than good news.